 Merseyside Expanding Horizons are the UK partners in this project which aims to develop, test and disseminate at European level an effective and sustainable methodology to increase the employability of low-skilled and long-term unemployed people by providing key-training and guidance.
-The major aim of increasing the employability of those people encompasses the objectives of up skilling, educating and empowering them via a range of complementary and balanced activities.

 The proposed methodology is an enhanced version of a Job Club (JC), thus the project is called Job Club Plus (JC+).
 A job club is a help club for unemployed or underemployed people, to facilitate self-help in the job search and to monitor progresses.
 In a JC people meet regularly to discuss their efforts and share outcomes.

 The basic JC, mostly used in the USA and the UK and only recently in other countries such as Italy, is fit for average users but inappropriate for low-skilled and more vulnerable people, who need much more support from educational, technical and psychological point of view.

 Investigation of the best existing career guidance practices, to improve the upskilling methodology

 Development and testing of the curriculum for the Job Club + programme

 Design and testing of the learning outcomes validation process